Visual rhetoric: Analysis terminology

 Rhetorical critics have borrowed analysis terminology from C.S.
 Peirce to accomplish direct analysis of visual messages.
 Icon (or iconic signs), index (or indexical signs), and symbol (or symbolic signs) are three basic categories of recognizable characteristics of visual messages.
 Icons, or iconic signs, are recognized based on resemblance to known elements or items (e.g., one's ID photo on a company badge).
-Indexes, or indexical signs, are recognized based on understanding of a visual trace, imprint, or element that signals prior activity, or process, the agent of which is no longer visible (e.g., tire tracks in the sand).
-Symbols, or symbolic signs, are recognized only on the basis of a shared, learned code of visual signs (e.g., a Mercedes Benz logo, or any printed word in any written language).
-These three types of visual signs individually, or in combination, make up the visual design elements of nearly all visual messages.
+Indexes, or indexical signs, are recognized based on an understanding of a visual trace, imprint, or element that signals prior activity, or process, the agent of which is no longer visible (e.g., tire tracks in the sand).
+Symbols, or symbolic signs, are recognized only on the basis of a shared, learned code of visual signs (e.g., a Mercedes-Benz logo, or any printed word in any written language).
+These three types of visual signs, individually or in combination, make up the visual design elements of nearly all visual messages.

 Modern application

-Visual images have always played a role in communication; however, the recent advancements in technology have enabled users to produce and share images on a mass scale.
+Visual images have always played a role in communication; however, recent technological advancements have enabled users to produce and share images on a mass scale.
 The mass communication of images has made spread of news and information a much quicker process.
-As a result, certain images may go "viral", meaning the image may have been shared and seen by a large number of audiences, and attracted mainstream media attention.
+As a result, certain images may go "viral," meaning they have been shared and seen by a large audience and have attracted mainstream media attention.
 Images are utilized in a variety of ways for a number of purposes.
-From business to art to entertainment, the versatility of images in popular culture have some scholars arguing words will eventually become outdated.
+From business to art to entertainment, the versatility of images in popular culture has some scholars arguing that words will eventually become outdated.